 Feel free to contact us at any time.
 We’re happy to answer all of your questions and discuss the details of your case.
-If you feel that you or a loved one has suffered a neck injury in Rochester or elsewhere in New York, call Scott C. Gottlieb & Associates, LLP, at (585) 546-8120 or 800-825-5529 or contact us via our online contact form.
+If you feel that you or a loved one has suffered a neck injury in Rochester or elsewhere in New York, call Scott C. Gottlieb & Associates, LLP, at 800-TALK-LAW (800-825-5529) or contact us via our online contact form.
 All calls and inquiries are responded to the same day, usually within one hour.
 There is no case-review cost.

 Unfortunately, there is no sure way to avoid a whiplash injury.
 Although air bags have dramatically improved vehicle safety, they do little to help prevent a whiplash.
 Checking your headrest is one thing you can do to try to prevent a whiplash injury.
 The headrest should be right behind your head, and your head should be close to the headrest when the vehicle is moving to reduce the risk of a whiplash injury should you be involved in a collision.

 What medical treatments are available for whiplash victims?

 Once your doctor has ruled out more serious injuries, he or she will likely encourage you to try to move your neck.
 While it was once common to immobilize someone with a whiplash injury, many doctors now believe that moving the neck gently is better to prevent stiffness or muscle atrophy.
 You may also be prescribed anti-inflammatory, muscle relaxant and pain medications.
 In some cases, steroid injections may be given and traction may be used.
 Therapeutic massage, physical therapy and chiropractic treatment are also common for whiplash victims.
 Heat or ice packs may reduce pain.
 Rest is also important.

 Why did my doctor order X-rays or other diagnostic tests?